Cabral (footballer): Genoa (loan)

 On 9 January 2014, having played no further part for the Black Cats, he was loaned to Genoa until the end of the season.

 Return to Sunderland

-After the loan period Cabral returned to Sunderland but could not get a place in the team.
+After the loan period, Cabral returned to Sunderland but could not get a place in the team.
 He had three appearances for their U-21 team.
 On 2 February 2015, Sunderland confirmed that Cabral had left the club by mutual consent.

-FC Zürich
+Zürich

-On 30 May 2015 he signed a four-year deal with FC Zürich.
-Cabral made a decent debut in the FC Zurich jersey, on 21 June 2015, and distributed the balls well in midfield.
+On 30 May 2015 he signed a four-year deal with Zürich.
+Cabral made a decent debut in the Zurich jersey, on 21 June 2015, and distributed the balls well in midfield.
 In the end, his new team beat Aarau 3-0 in the friendly match.
 On 1 December 2016, the contract was terminated by mutual consent.
 Cabral made 15 league appearances for FC Zürich.

 Le Mont

 In February 2017 Cabral joined Le Mont-sur-Lausanne, who at that time played in the Challenge League, the second tier of Swiss football.
 He immediately came to regular appearances.
 However, few days later the Swiss Football Association did not award the club a license for the following season.
 Because the club did not file an appeal, the club was forcibly relegated at the end of the season.
 Cabral left them as a free agent.